whaler/whaler-haproxy-plugin/README.md

 # Whaler haproxy plugin

-This plugin install haproxy as a load balancer for mcloud.
+This plugin install haproxy as a load balancer for whaler.
 Plugin is useful when you need deploy multiple applications on one server, or use complex application publishing.

 ## Install